hebraheem/emil_claim_assessment/README.md

 - **EMBEDDING** : Deliver as a single JS bundle (Not completely sure how this is done)
 - **TESTING** : Minimal test coverage
+- **Versioning and A/B toggle ** : I was unable to complete this part due to time constraints.
+However, it can be implemented by extending the DTO with an additional attribute, version.
+This attribute would be updated each time a change is made,          without overwriting the previous record.
+Instead, a new version of the claim would be created.
+As a result, each claim would maintain an array of its versions.

 ---